ioulian/frontend-workflow/README.md

 To keep the performance of the app up and the workload for developers low, this is a list of useful libraries/workflows:

 - [js-cloudimage-responsive](https://github.com/scaleflex/js-cloudimage-responsive)

+## Idea behind

+This frontend framework started as a simple grunt task (a few years back) that minified CSS and JS.
+From there it grew into more advanced gulp tasks, that transpiled ES6, built SCSS, generated favicons and optimized images.
+Now this is rewritten for Webpack.

+We use this workflow in our websites and projects and will update it with any new stuff (JS components/performance optimizations/...) that we think will make this workflow better and faster.
+This is an ongoing project, but maybe in the future we will create a new one when new technologies arrive.

+There is no automatic upgrade path available as this is a boilerplate, however it should be possible for you to upgrade to a new version if you only keep `src/` from your project and update everything else.
+(Except if you change some settings in webpack config or any .json files, you'll need to update them too later).

 ## Copyright and license